isi-mube/Cytology-Codex/README.md

 </p>

 ### Challenges in Digital Cytology
-Unlike histology where cells maintain their original three-dimensional structure in a thin and flat layer, cytology samples aren't one-dimensional, generally comprising smears or suspensions of unique configurations of individual cells that no longer hold their original formation.
-This additional third dimension makes diagnosis more complex and time-consuming as it requires mastery of pattern recognition.
-Furthermore, digital exploration in cytology is relatively new due to the challenges involved in digitizing three-dimensional images and the resulting increased storage requirements.
+In digital cytology, we face a unique challenge.
+Unlike in histology, where cells maintain their flat structure (like a single layer of bricks on a wall), cytology samples can be more like a pile of bricks dumped out of a bucket.
+These cells in suspension no longer hold their original formation, which makes diagnosis more complex and time-consuming because it requires a mastery of pattern recognition.
+Furthermore, due to these additional dimensions, digitizing these cell images requires even more storage space.
   <br>
 <p align="center">
   <img src="https://imgtr.ee/images/2023/07/15/ecaf6fb5b117693590759e95118a8150.jpeg" width="26%">